I took an at-home fertility test at 28 years old, and here’s what I uncovered about my fertility status.

 Whether these worries were rational or not, I couldn’t seem to shake my feelings, and I felt I needed to get more data on my current hormone status before we ventured down the road to pregnancy.

-That’s when I met Modern Fertility.
+That’s when I met the at-home fertility hormone test from Modern Fertility.

 Why Modern Fertility?